Try Bay Alarm Medical Risk Free for 15-Days

 Service and Monitoring

-The SOS Smartwatch is best for active older adults who spend a lot of time out and about.
-Using 4G LTE cellular service, the watch offers 24/7 monitoring and GPS location tracking.
-It’s easy to tell when you have good coverage too.
-A green dot indicates a strong cellular connection, a yellow dot indicates a moderate cellular connection, and a red dot indicates a weak cellular connection.
+It’s easy to tell when you have good coverage, too: A green dot indicates a strong cellular connection, a yellow dot indicates a moderate connection, and a red dot indicates a weak connection.
 Pushing the SOS button alerts trained operators to initiate two-way communication through the watch and send help, wherever you are.

 Bundle Packages

 For the best of both worlds, Bay Alarm offers a few packages that combine in-home and on-the-go services.
-You can save over $100 a year by bundling a mobile and in-home solution compared to purchasing the systems separately.
-Keep in mind that prices will be higher overall, starting at $59.95 per month, and there are one-time equipment fees for mobile devices.
-So make sure you’ll use them enough to get your money’s worth.
+You can save around $60 per year by bundling a mobile and in-home solution compared to purchasing the systems separately.

 Add-On Features and Accessories